-Network graph – Neo4J Browser.
+Network graph – Neo4J realtionship browser.
 (Author)

 While preparing the web application, we thus faced the challenge to be able to change this chain’s order of the classification assigned to the archival source in the analogue archive.
 Therewith, we were also able to determine the respective objects adjacent to the archival source in order to establish immediacy in the relationship between them.
 This also applies to the relationship between the source and an external tangible or intangible object.
 The final goal of this function is the consolidation of individual information.